 - 30.7% are educated in substantially separate classrooms (spend 60% or more of the school day outside of the general education classroom).

-- 8% are enrolled in special schools in public or private day or residential settings, including six BPS day schools (Horace Mann School for the Deaf, Carter Development Center, and the four McKinley schools).
+- 8% are enrolled in special schools in public or private day or residential settings, including six BPS day schools (Horace Mann School for the Deaf, Carter School, and the four McKinley schools).

-In BPS we are committed to educating every student in the least restrictive environment.
-Inclusive education is an opportunity for schools to meet the needs of all students through educating learners with disabilities alongside their non‐disabled peers.
-It is based on a belief that all children can learn together in the same schools and classrooms with appropriate supports.
-Our mission is to allow each student to develop to their individual potential with the maximum amount of inclusive opportunities.
-The world is inclusive and at BPS we believe an inclusive education prepares students for success within the broader community.
+In BPS, we are committed to educating every student in the least restrictive environment.
+Inclusive education is an opportunity for schools to meet the needs of all students by teaching learners with disabilities alongside their non‐disabled peers.
+The Boston Public Schools believe that all children can learn together in the same schools and classrooms with appropriate supports.
+Our mission is to allow each student to develop to their potential with the maximum amount of inclusive opportunities.
+The world is inclusive, and at BPS, we believe an inclusive education prepares students for success within the broader community.

-We provide support to students with disabilities to help them succeed and access the curriculum.
-This includes the following areas: Speech-Language Pathology, Occupational Therapy, Physical Therapy, Adapted Physical Education, Teachers of Visually Impaired, Orientation and Mobility, Assistive Technology and Mainstream Team for the Deaf and Hard of Hearing
+We provide support to students with disabilities to help them succeed and access the curriculum, including Speech-Language Pathology, Occupational Therapy, Physical Therapy, Adapted Physical Education, Teachers of Visually Impaired, Orientation and Mobility, Assistive Technology and a Mainstream Team for the Deaf and Hard of Hearing

 BPS transition services are available for all students ages 14-22.
 The goal of our transition embedded curriculum is to prepare students for post-secondary success.
-Our transition curriculum is geared to address each student’s individual strengths, preferences, needs, vision and goals for the future.
-This may include: Vocational Training, Adult Services, Independent Living, or Community Experience
+Our transition curriculum addresses each student’s, preferences, needs, vision, and goals for the future, and may include Vocational Training, Adult Services, Independent Living, or Community Experience

 For more info about the transition program at BPS, check out the BPS STRIVE TEAM

 BPS provides three public day schools as a continuum of services for students with disabilities.
 With these placements, the student will receive specialized instruction and related services in a separate school.